 Stellenbosch University has introduced a 10-week not for credit Inter-Cultural Competency Program which will enhance the experience of visiting AIFS students on campus and in the wider community.
 Inter-cultural competencies are communicative skills that are learned and developed through experiences in environments that are not one’s home-culture, which positively enhance one’s ability to communicate with, and navigate cultural difference.
 These skills give students a flexible framework with a foundation in Africa for engaging with the diversity of a globalized world.
 Working in small groups, this discussion-based program will involve SU “buddies” (Stellenbosch University students) and students from around the world looking at the question of “What makes you X?”
 (The X being your nationality.)
 Students will have the opportunity to share aspects of their language, cuisine, politics and the cultural practices which may inform their national identity.
 In addition to the group work this course will include 3 excursions to different environments in the Western Cape in order to engage with various cultural, historical, political and social contexts and develop the skills needed to positively communicate in different cultural environments.

-Guided sightseeing tours and visits to the Cango Caves, an ostrich farm, a township in Knysna, Monkeyland and Knysna Elephant Sanctuary.
-Includes round-trip transportation, accommodations, entrance fees, daily breakfast and dinner.
+Guided sightseeing tours and visits to the Cango Caves, an ostrich farm, a Wilderness canoeing and hike.
+A two hour game drive through the ADDO Elephant Park.
+Includes round trip transportation, accommodation and breakfast.

 The island was a common stopping point for passing ships in the 16th and early 17th centuries.
 From the mid-1960s to 1991 Robben Island served as South Africa’s maximum-security prison.
 Nelson Mandela was incarcerated at Robben Island Prison From 1964 to 1982.
 The Island is now a Museum and World Heritage Site.
 Includes Boat and Museum tickets and round trip transportation fees.